Nisha0714/typing-speed-game/README.md

 typing speed game
-# to improve you typing skils while playogn and practising
+# to improve you typing skils while playing and practising